A View To The North And East: Thompson Park Pinnacle

 The work on the new city park on the Pinnacle has been suspended for the remainder of the winter and will not be resumed until April 1.
 The general superintendent of the work, John W. Thompson, has just returned from a tour of New England cities, where he has been observing and noting the best features of the parks in these cities.
 As soon as warm weather begins work will be commenced on the boulevard from Washington to State Streets.

-The Thompson Park Pinnacle, over the years, has been one of the little gems despite perhaps not having as glorious a view as the areas further to the west.
-It’s seen its fair share of picnics and gatherings, many of them after the sun goes down.
+Over the years, the Thompson Park Pinnacle has been one of the little gems despite perhaps not having as glorious a view as the areas further to the west.
+It’s seen its fair share of picnics, gatherings, weddings, and photographs, many taken as the sun goes down.

-The last couple of decades, the small road providing direct entry to the Pinnacle has been cordoned off over safety concerns.
+Over the last few decades, the small road providing direct entry to the Thompson Park Pinnacle has been cordoned off due to safety concerns.

 2 Reviews on “Thompson Park Pinnacle (1902 – Present)”